googleforgames/agones/site/content/en/docs/Installation/_index.md

 linkTitle: "Installation"
 weight: 4
 description: >
-  Follow this guide to create a cluster on Google Kubernetes Engine (GKE), Minikube or Azure Kubernetes Service (AKS), and install Agones.
+  Follow this guide to create a cluster on Google Kubernetes Engine (GKE), Minikube, Amazon Elastic Kubernetes Service (EKS), or Azure Kubernetes Service (AKS), and install Agones.
 ---

 In this quickstart, we will create a Kubernetes cluster, and populate it with the resource types that power Agones.

-_When running in production, Agones should be scheduled on a dedicated pool of nodes, distinct from where Game Servers are scheduled for better isolation and resiliency.
-See the sections below for instructions on how to do this in your preferred environment._
+> When running in production, Agones should be scheduled on a dedicated pool of nodes, distinct from where Game Servers
+> are scheduled for better isolation and resiliency.
+By default Agones prefers to be scheduled on nodes labeled with
+> `stable.agones.dev/agones-system=true` and tolerates the node taint `stable.agones.dev/agones-system=true:NoExecute`.
+> If no dedicated nodes are available, Agones will run on regular nodes.

 ## Usage Requirements